 You are key to the solution!
 What you can do for the environment when it comes to winter salt use is best summed up with three P's: Preparation, Patience and Pressure.

-Preparation: Shovel your driveway and sidewalk as soon as possible so ice doesn't have a chance to form.
+Prepare: Shovel your driveway and sidewalk as soon as possible so ice doesn't have a chance to form.
 Wear sturdy winter boots.
 Use snow tires.
 Redirect downspouts away from paved areas so ice can't form.

 Patience: When it snows it often takes longer to get places.
 Consider leaving early, or accept that you may be late.
 This is winter in Canada!